Skip to content

 Bologna is a city renowned for its culture, history and food.
 But one of the most unique features of this beautiful Italian city are the UNESCO World Heritage porticoes.

-Make sure to stop by and admire the porticoes of the Piazza Cavour.
-The ceilings are covered in well-preserved fresco paintings that are absolutely stunning!
+Most beautiful porticoes in Bologna: Make sure to stop by and admire the porticoes surrounding Piazza Cavour.
+The ceilings are covered in beautiful fresco paintings that are well preserved.

 3. Gelato Tasting